spirit-warrior/ammas-tour-2024/README.md

 ---

 Arms need to slide sideways.
+Hansa has the sliding armrests

+Decision item - Do the arm rests need be removable?

 See video - Add link to video